Skip to content

 2. Click New Channel.

-3. Create a channel for Consultation Desk.
+3. Create a channel for the Agent you verified.

 Channels empty state in the current workspace UI